-When I studied abroad I did a lot of travelling so naturally learnt what works and what doesn’t when travelling in terms of clothing.
+When I studied abroad I did a lot of travelling, so naturally, I learnt what does and doesn’t work when travelling in terms of clothing and outfit choice.
 So I thought I’d share my findings with you right in time for any of you jetting off for a pre-christmas break or those students escaping the city on their reading weeks.

 You’re potentially going to be sitting around for hours in airports, stations, trains or airplanes, so you want to feel unrestricted and comfortable.
 Leggings are a girls best friends in this respect – stretchy, warm and a little more dressy than jogging bottoms (although I love these ones from Calvin Klein).
 Plus, subscribe here and get 10% off!

 Layering up is a good idea when travelling as when you are rushing around and carrying luggage you can feel warm and overheat, whereas aircraft cabins air conditioning can be cold and leave you feeling chilly.
 So pair leggings with an oversized tee like this one from Adidas (steal one from your boyfriend if you don’t have your own), a comfy cardigan or jumper and throw in a blanket scarf for good measure (if can double up as a pillow or blanket for snoozing).
 This means depending on the temperature you can alter your clothing to what feels best for you.